opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.markdown

     caused mostly by old video card drivers.
 For testing the GPU (if built) run the *performance_gpu.exe* sample application.

-Set the OpenCV enviroment variable and add it to the systems path {#tutorial_windows_install_path}
+Set the OpenCV environment variable and add it to the systems path {#tutorial_windows_install_path}
 =================================================================

-First we set an enviroment variable to make easier our work.
+First we set an environment variable to make easier our work.
 This will hold the build directory of our OpenCV library that we use in our projects.
 Start up a command window and enter:
 @code
     setx -m OPENCV_DIR D:\OpenCV\Build\x86\vc10     (suggested for Visual Studio 2010 - 32 bit Windows)